-The MXR Dyna Comp is a bit of a legendary compressor pedal in its own right.
+Legendary compressor pedal.
 It colors your tone just a bit, but given its sub-$100 price tag, pleasant compressed tone, and its inclusion on countless pro guitarist pedalboards, its easy to see why it's a top contender.

 » High marks for its simplicity, and its fantastic and very natural compression.

-So, first, this is a small form-factor compressor pedal with a footswitch, two large knobs, and a tiny toggle switch.
+This is a small form-factor compressor pedal with a footswitch, two large knobs, and a tiny toggle switch.
 The Xotic SP is pretty beautiful to behold, and built very solid.
-It really has the feel and heft of a boutique pedal.
+It has the feel and heft of a boutique pedal.
 The green LED lights up bright and looks great against the colors of the pedal.
-But beauty is only skin deep, as they say.
-Luckily, the SP has the personality to match.
+But beauty is only skin deep, and luckily the SP has the personality to match.

-Operation of the pedal is simple and straightforward, and it’s one of the things that everyone, including us, raves about.
+Operation of the pedal is simple and straightforward.
 Save for maybe the MXR Dyna Comp, the Xotic SP has the simplest interface of all the other compressor pedals on this list.
 The toggle switch is responsible for amount of compression - low, mid, or high.
 After you’ve set that, the BLEND knob lets you dial in how much compressed signal you want blended with the dry input.
 And finally, set your VOLUME knob to maintain unity volume when you kick the compressor on, or you can use it boost your signal for solos... and ta-da, that’s it, you’re now in a world of compressed goodness.

 Aside from its no-nonsense usability, where the Xotic Effects SP Compressor truly shines is how it sounds.
 The sound quality is absolutely sublime, particularly for a pedal at this price point.
 It’s very transparent, and the amount of noise is extremely low.

 No piece of gear is flat out perfect, so here are some of the potential downsides of the SP.
 For starters, while its small size may allow you to fit more pedals on your pedalboard, it’s not the sturdiest pedal.
-The weight of your cables is enough to tip it over, so we recommend some velcro (particularly this one which we highly recommend in our pedalboards buying guide).
+The weight of your cables is enough to tip it over, so we recommend you secure it to your pedalboard.

 Also, hidden inside are four dip switches to further customize your sound - fast/slow attack and release, and low and high cut for frequencies which you can utilize to brighten or darken the tone.
 It’s fantastic that this much control exists inside of this small pedal, but some people might not love the fact that they have to crack it open to adjust these parameters.
 Still, we feel like it’s better to have these controls hidden than not have them at all.
 Finally, while the price is great per what you get, it still might be stretching the budget of some guitarists.
-It’s not the best bang for the buck on our list, but it is certainly close (for the budget option, read on)!
+It’s not the best bang for the buck, but it is certainly close.

 Bottom Line: Xotic Effects really outdid themselves with the SP Compressor pedal.
 Considering its simplicity of use, fantastic sound, and versatility, you simply won’t find much else out there in this price range.
 If you’re looking for a compressor that colors your sound you might want to look at something else, but for a transparent compressor pedal this is an amazing little package.